DavidPollack43/Test14/README.md

 # CS103a Express App Demo

-This is a starter project which has a simple authentication module and provides access to a mongoose database in the cloud.
+This is the Creative Web App 2 that I made to make birthday card text.

 ## Installation
 Download the project from github and download nodejs and npm from https://nodejs.org